se2p/Bastet/README.md

 ## LeILa

-*BASTET* operates on *LeILa* programs (Learners Intermediate Language).
+*BASTET* operates on *LeILa* programs (Learners' Intermediate Language).
-Before a Scratch program can be analyzed by *BASTET*, both the given program and the formal specification has to be translated to LeILa as the intermediate language for analysis.
+Before a Scratch program can be analyzed by *BASTET*, both the given program and the formal specification have to be translated to LeILa as the intermediate language for analysis.
 The grammar of *LeILa* is defined in the file [Leila.g4](src/bastet/syntax/parser/grammar/Leila.g4).